“The success of ”Forbidden Zone” depends on the freedom given by the management of M6″, emphasizes Patrick de Carolis

 20 Minutes spoke with Patrick de Carolis who created the magazine and hosted it for its first four seasons.
 The current mayor of Arles evokes his memories and the secrets of the success of this emblematic program of M6.

-M6 had asked me for a new magazine of reports in the first part of the evening which could support the counter-programming.
+M6 had asked me for a new magazine of reports in the first part of the evening which might support the counter-programming.
 It was thus programmed on Sunday evening, traditionally a movie night.
 The communication campaign also said “With ‘Forbidden Zone’, reality is stronger than fiction”.
 Finally, we wanted it to be live to bring the program to life with guests.
 I proposed the title in homage to the film Stalker by Andrei Tarkovski who illustrated well the work of journalists in their quest for truth and light in an area where we want to prevent them from going.

 Have you always had total freedom in the choice of subjects and reports presented?